Audience Research and Insight

-The Research and Evaluation team seek to continually improve the visitor experience and ensure that the Museum's activities benefit a wide range of audiences.
+The Audience Research team seek to continually improve our visitor experience and ensure that the Museum's activities benefit a wide range of audiences.

 We carry out evaluation for most of our exhibitions, activities and programmes, and work collaboratively with partners to research the learning that has taken place.